The Beauty in Being Lost

 Excited by the new ray of sunlight in my life, and a full stomach, I ended up going to the river Spree and taking photos of the bridge from further vantage points.
 I walked along the river and all of my frustration about my strudel hunt disappeared as I started to discover a new area along the river bank.
 There is no quicker way to happiness for me than calories and the delight of discovering new things.

-Along the river, I was amazed at the modern architecture, the building patterns, as well as the street art.
+Along the river, I was amazed at the modern architecture, the building patterns, and the street art.
 It was a fascinating mix of design, art, and business.